Strafford County Farm: Description and history

 The Strafford County Farm was established in 1867, after the state of New Hampshire passed legislation authorizing the creation of such facilities for dealing with a county's indigent, criminal, and insane populations.
 Strafford County purchased two farms totaling 290 acre, on which it established facilities to care and provide work for these groups.
 The once-extensive facilities included the main almshouse, as well as a blacksmith's shop, carpenter shop, slaughterhouse, and other agricultural facilities.
 Able-bodied individuals housed there were expected to work in the farm's facilities, and eventually provided as much as 90% of its labor.
 The almshouse that stands today was built in 1881, along with laundry and boiler houses that also survive nearby.
 These buildings were designed by F.N.
 Footman of Somersworth.
 The almshouse originally housed convicted criminals in its basement.

+On January 7, 1881, a fire that started in the furnace room destroyed all of the farm's buildings and took the lives of 13 people.
+In February 1893, the complex was the site of a significant fire as the "insane asylum" building was completely destroyed, resulting in the death of 41 inmates.

 The county jail was built in 1907 adjacent to the almshouse, to a design by G. Lord.
 The farm operation was terminated in 1971, and the new county jail was opened in 2004.